Education in Goa: School education

 The quality of state-run schools and the low level of corruption has added to the betterment of education in Goa.
 There is not much demand for private schools in Goa as people are quite happy with the performance of the government schools at all levels.
 There are approximately 2,153 schools in Goa which includes primary schools, middle schools, secondary schools and higher secondary schools.

-Most of the schools in Goa are affiliated with the state board of education.
+Most of the schools in Goa are affiliated with Goa Board of Secondary and Higher Secondary Education.
 However, one can also come across schools affiliated to the CBSE and ICSE board.
 English is the main medium of instruction at the schools in Goa.
 Konkani and Portuguese are also taught in several schools of the state.
 Navy Children School, Infant Jesus High School, Kendriya Vidyalaya No.1, Anjuman High School, Bal Bharati Vidya Mandir High School, Don Bosco School, Holy Cross High School, Guardian Angel High School are some of the renowned schools in Goa.
 Goa is multidimensional hub for education.